ShawnGeorge03/FinLearn/docs/report.md

 ### Deploying to Google Cloud

-After a successful push to DockerHub, instances of client and server are built using Google Cloud Run.
+After a successful push to DockerHub, a webhook request is sent to Google Cloud Build to start the build process which will create a new Google Cloud Run Service and deploy it.

+One distinction here is that, the server image will always be deployed before the client image.
+The client image will deploy if the server has been successfully deployed.
+This ensures that when the client is deployed the appropriate server is already available, thus providing a smoother user experience.

 - Steps:

   1. Checkout the latest changes based on the `HEAD_REF`.
+  2. Send a Webhook Request to Cloud Build to start building a new Cloud Run service
-  2. Login into Google Cloud Platform as the Service Account using the credentials stored in GitHub Secrets.
+  3. Login into Google Cloud Platform as the Service Account using the credentials stored in GitHub Secrets.
+  4. Install and Setup gcloud CLI
-  3. Send Request to GCP to create a new revision of the current service based on the respective `service.yaml` file and region to be deployed which is stored in GitHub Secrets.
+  5. Runs the `checkDeploy.sh` script to verify if the new service has deployed to the region which is stored in GitHub Secrets.
-  4. (Only for Server Deployment) Send a Request to `/status`

 ### Run Deployment Tests